lpapailiou/neuralnetwork/README.md

     NeuralNetwork neuralNetworkB = new NeuralNetwork(2, 4, 2);
     NeuralNetwork result = NeuralNetwork.merge(neuralNetworkA, neuralNetworkB);

+Mutate a neural network according to the current settings.

+    NeuralNetwork neuralNetwork = new NeuralNetwork(2, 4, 2);
+    neuralNetwork.mutate();

+If you want to decrease the learning rate, you may call `decreaseLearningRate()`.
+Please note you should then select another type than `LearningRateDescent.NONE` (and according learning rate and momentum).
+As the decreasing learning rate is optional and has to be performed on a neural network instance chosen for reproduction only, it has to be called separately.

+    NeuralNetwork neuralNetwork = new NeuralNetwork(2, 4, 2);
+    neuralNetwork.mutate();
+    // do something
+    neuralNetwork.decreaseLerningRate();

 Obtain an identical copy of a NeuralNetwork instance.

     NeuralNetwork master = new NeuralNetwork(2, 4, 2);